praxn-git/praxn-linktree/README.md

 ## IMPORTANT
 Host with GitHub Pages: Follow the GitHub Pages instructions to publish your site for free.
 After this, you can add this github repo to your any social media platform which allows url's.

+## About the copyright part->
+although I mentioned "all rights reserved" but everybody can use the "TEMPLATE"

 # ENJOY & THANK ME LATER.....HAHA